freesewing/freesewing/packages/bob/README.md

   alt="Follow @freesewing_org on Twitter"/>
   </a></p>

-# @freesewing/tutorial
+# @freesewing/bob

-A FreeSewing pattern for a baby bib that&#39;s used in our tutorial
+A FreeSewing pattern for bob a baby bib that&#39;s also used in our tutorial

 ## What am I looking at? 🤔

 This repository is our *monorepo* holding [all our NPM packages](https://freesewing.dev/reference/packages/).

-This folder holds: @freesewing/tutorial
+This folder holds: @freesewing/bob

 ## About FreeSewing 💀